meghananekkanti25/Measuring-Fairness-in-LLMs/README.md

 # 🖥️ Measuring-Fairness-in-LLMs

 ## ⚙️ Background

-Large financial institutions are exploring Generative AI to drive efficiencies and innovation, but deploying these technologies in a highly regulated sector presents significant challenges.
-Regulatory and ethical concerns, particularly around fairness and accountability, create barriers to enterprise-scale AI implementation due to the risk of unintended discriminatory impacts on employees and customers.
-Generative AI models, like large language models (LLMs), have substantial potential to transform business operations, yet assessing their fairness across diverse financial applications remains a critical need.
-Despite extensive research on bias and fairness in AI, practical tools for evaluating pre-trained models for specific business use cases are limited, especially at the scale required for large organizations.
-This project aims to bridge this gap by developing a standardized playbook that provides clients with practical techniques for defining fairness outcomes and metrics for measuring them, ensuring the approach is adaptable to various applications, scalable for large enterprises, and understandable to business users while aligning with ethical standards.
+Large financial institutions are increasingly exploring Generative AI to drive efficiency and innovation.
+However, deploying these technologies in a highly regulated industry presents significant challenges.
+Key concerns around regulation and ethics, particularly regarding fairness and accountability, create barriers to large-scale AI adoption due to the potential risk of unintended discriminatory effects on both employees and customers.
+Generative AI models, such as large language models (LLMs), hold transformative potential for business operations, yet assessing their fairness across diverse financial applications is crucial.
+Despite extensive research on AI bias and fairness, there is a lack of practical tools to evaluate pre-trained models for specific business use cases at the scale required by large enterprises.
+This project aims to address this gap by developing a standardized playbook.
+The playbook will provide clients with actionable techniques to define fairness outcomes and establish relevant metrics for evaluation.
+It will ensure that the approach is scalable, adaptable to a wide range of applications, and understandable for business users, while maintaining alignment with ethical standards.

 ## 🖼️ Bias Testing Overview